#

 Empowering your workforce to act as the first line of defense is a critical component of a proactive security posture.
 Phishing attacks succeed by exploiting human trust, but with the right knowledge, employees can learn to spot these threats before they cause damage.
 The key is to build a culture where people feel confident in their ability to identify deceptive messages and know exactly what to do when they find one.
 This approach turns every employee from a potential target into an active sensor for your security team.
 It provides invaluable, real-time threat intelligence that strengthens your overall Human Risk Management strategy.

-Verify Before You Trust
+Rule #1: Verify Before You Click

 Phishing is fundamentally a game of deception.
 Attackers impersonate a trusted person or entity, like a colleague, a well-known brand, or even your own IT department, to trick you into giving up sensitive information or deploying malware.
 Because they rely on a false sense of security, your first and best defense is a healthy dose of skepticism.
 Before clicking a link, downloading a file, or replying with personal data, pause and verify the sender.
 If an email from a coworker seems unusual or a message from a vendor creates a sudden sense of urgency, take a moment to confirm the request through a separate, trusted communication channel, like a direct message or phone call.

-Handle Links and Attachments with Care
+How to Safely Handle Links and Attachments

 Attackers often leave clues in their attempts.
 Scrutinizing messages for common red flags is a simple yet powerful way to identify a potential phish.
 Be wary of emails with generic greetings like “Dear Valued Customer” instead of your name, as this often indicates a mass-market attack.
 Other warning signs include poor grammar, spelling mistakes, and urgent or threatening language designed to make you act without thinking.
 Always hover your mouse over links to inspect the destination URL before clicking.
 If the link looks suspicious or doesn't match the sender's purported domain, don't click it.
 Running realistic phishing simulations is an effective way to train employees to spot these telltale signs in a safe environment.